 European regulator gives green light for Astra-Oxford COVID-19 vaccine

-AMSTERDAM (Reuters) - Europe's medicines regulator on Friday recommended approving AstraZeneca and Oxford University's COVID-19 vaccine for people over the age of 18, the third vaccine to be cleared for use in the European Union.
+AMSTERDAM (Reuters) - Europe's medicines regulator on Friday approved AstraZeneca and Oxford University's COVID-19 vaccine for people over the age of 18, the third vaccine to be cleared for use in the European Union.

-The AstraZeneca vaccine demonstrated an efficacy of around 60% in the trials on which it based its decision, the European Medicines Agency (EMA) said in a statement https://bit.ly/3pwGYlx.
+The AstraZeneca vaccine demonstrated an efficacy of around 60% in the trials on which the decision was based, the European Medicines Agency (EMA) said in a statement https://bit.ly/3pwGYlx.

+Europe urgently needs more shots to speed up its inoculation programme with suppliers such as AstraZeneca, Pfizer and Moderna facing difficulties in delivering the quantities promised for the early months of the year.

 There were not yet enough results for people over the age of 55 to determine how well the vaccine would work for this group, EMA said.
 However, it said protection was expected and that the vaccine can be given to older people.